Lecture hall

 Who will pay for higher tuition fees and maintenance loans?

-Both the increase in tuition fees and maintenance loan entitlements will add to student borrowing.
+Both the increase in tuition fees and the increase in maintenance loan entitlements will add to student borrowing.
 Under current student loan terms, we expect around a quarter of the additional loans extended as a result of today’s announcement will eventually be written off and met by the taxpayer.
 These extra loan write-offs count as capital spending, and so don’t impact the government’s ability to meet its ‘stability rule’ (current budget balance) – unlike an increase in direct grants to universities or maintenance grants, which would count as current spending.

 For students, the immediate impact of today’s announcement will be higher tuition fees, and a very slight real-terms increase in living cost support next year.
 For many, this will mean graduating with higher cash-terms student loan balances.
-In the long-run, we expect graduates will eventually repay around three-quarters of any additional loans.
+In the long run, we expect graduates will eventually repay around three-quarters of any additional loans.

 But for most students, the impact on actual student loan repayments will not be felt for many years.
 This is because until the loan is paid off, monthly loan repayments only depend on a borrower’s earnings and not on their outstanding loan balance.
 Amongst those starting courses in 2025 and studying for three years, less than a third of borrowers will see any difference in their loan repayments before they reach the age of 40 (assuming they start courses at age 18).
 They might then continue making loan repayments for a few more months than they otherwise would have.
 Around one in five borrowers will never repay any more, as they would never clear their loans even if the freeze continued.